Utilities API¶

 Connects the specified

-callback – The callback function to be connected to this signal.
+Callable) – The callback function to be connected to this signal.- Raises:

 Example: